-In accordance with the Hong Kong Stock Exchange's Step 1 Environmental, Social and Governance Reporting Guide as the framework for materiality assessment, and taking into account Identify topics factors such as corporate development strategies, industry trends, on regulatory and market requirements, the stakeholder environmental, questionnaire was developed to proceed survey on 18 social and sustainability topics in four categories: environmental protection, governance employment and labour management, operating practices and community investment.
-Step 2 The stakeholders identified as utmost important to the Group are our customers, suppliers and employees.
-According to their Identify respective perceptions and expectations, specific content of the stakeholders topics was formulated in their respective questionnaires.
-The and set up questionnaires were then distributed to the sampled stakeholders, questionnaires whose feedback was collected within the specified time frame.
-Through statistical analysis of survey feedback from external Stop 2 stakeholders, and review of the Group's strategies and the Step 3 priorities of internal stakeholders, data of both external and Evaluate and internal demands was consolidated for plotting the "ESG identify Materiality Matrix Diagram".
-From the aforesaid 18 sustainability - topics, the ESG material topics of the Group were identified (in material topics bold italics text in the table below, as well within the red square in the upper right corner of the matrix diagram).
+Step 1 Identify topics on environmental, social and governance In accordance with the Hong Kong Stock Exchange's Environmental, Social and Governance Reporting Guide as the framework for materiality assessment, and taking into account factors such as corporate development strategies, industry trends, regulatory and market requirements, the stakeholder questionnaire was developed to proceed survey on 18 sustainability (ESG) topics in four categories: environmental protection, employment and labour management, operating practices and community investment.
+Step 2 Identify stakeholders and set up questionnaires The stakeholders identified as utmost important to the Group are our customers, suppliers and employees.
+According to their respective perceptions and expectations, specific content of the topics was formulated in their respective questionnaires.
+The questionnaires were then distributed to the sampled stakeholders, whose feedback was collected within the specified time frame.
+Step 3 Evaluate and identify material topics Through statistical analysis of survey feedback from external stakeholders, and review of the Group's strategies and the priorities of internal stakeholders, data of both external and internal demands was consolidated for plotting the "ESG Materiality Matrix Diagram".
+From the aforesaid 18 sustainability topics, the ESG material topics of the Group were identified (within the red square in the upper right corner of the matrix diagram on next page).